 Lacking detailed history of the early films, in general it's impossible to say who or where ideas originated.
 But, in this case, it is easy

-to say where an idea thrived, in comparing this with Pathé's 1906 Lèvres collées (Glued Lips):
+to say where an idea thrived, in comparing this with Pathé's 1906 Lèvres collées (Joined Lips):

 While the Pathé version offers only a single silly gag, Guy's version presents class conflict/exploitation, sexual arousal, marital infidelity,